lsst/daf_butler/doc/lsst.daf.butler/formatters.rst

   The base class is called CompositeAssembler because it was first developed for composites.
   Now might be a good time to rebrand it since non-composites need one if they use read parameters.

-Every `~lsst.daf.butler.StorageClass` that defines read parameters or components (read/write or read) must also specify an `~lsst.daf.butler.CompositeAssembler` class.
+Every `StorageClass` that defines read parameters or components (read/write or read) must also specify an `CompositeAssembler` class.
-This class should inherit from the `~lsst.daf.butler.CompositeAssembler` base class.
+This class should inherit from the `CompositeAssembler` base class.

 Composite Disassembly
 ^^^^^^^^^^^^^^^^^^^^^

-A composite is declared by specifying components in the `~lsst.daf.butler.StorageClass` definition.
+A composite is declared by specifying components in the `StorageClass` definition.
-Assemblers must provide at minimum a `~lsst.daf.butler.CompositeAssembler.getComponent()` method to enable a specific component to be extracted from the composite Python type.
+Assemblers must provide at minimum a `CompositeAssembler.getComponent()` method to enable a specific component to be extracted from the composite Python type.
 Datastores can be configured to prefer to write composite datasets out as the individual components and to reconstruct the composite on read.
 This can lead to more efficient use of datastore bandwidth (especially an issue for an S3-like storage rather than a local file system) if a pipeline always takes as input a component and does not require the full dataset or if a user in the science platform wants to retrieve the metadata for many datasets.
-To allow this the assembler subclass must provide `~lsst.daf.butler.CompositeAssembler.assemble()` and `~lsst.daf.butler.CompositeAssembler.disassemble()`.
+To allow this the assembler subclass must provide `CompositeAssembler.assemble()` and `CompositeAssembler.disassemble()`.

 Datastores can be configured to always disassemble composites or never disassemble them.
 Additionally datastores can choose to only disassemble specific storage classes or dataset types.